AcidWeb/CurseBreaker/README.md

 - Wago: **CurseBreaker** can update auras and Plater profiles/scripts like WeakAuras Companion.

 ## WAGO ADDONS SUPPORT
-To use Wago Addons as addon source user needs to provide a personal API key.\
+To use Wago Addons as addon source user needs to provide a personal API key.
+It is a paid feature.\
 The key can be obtained [here](https://addons.wago.io/patreon) and needs to be added to the application configuration by using `set wago_addons_api` command.

 ## WEAKAURAS SUPPORT